-- Shoulder belt firmly in the middle of the shoulder
+- The shoulder belt is firmly in the middle of the shoulder

-- Bum all the way back in the vehicle seat bight
+- The child’s bum all the way back in the vehicle seat bight

-- Knees bend beyond the edge of the vehicle seat and feet rest on the floor
+- The child’s knees bend beyond the edge of the vehicle seat and feet rest on the floor

-- Child can maintain this position 100% of the time without moving
+- The Child can maintain this position 100% of the time without moving

 Let’s take a closer look.
 Kaleb is 4’7”, not so far from the magic number of 4’9″.
 How is that seat belt fitting him?